lionelburgbach/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

 - docker run -d --name express_dynamaic res/express_animals
 - docker run -d -p 8080:80 --name apache_rp res/apache_rp

- YOu can juste run the script sr_setp4.sh and go to your browser and enjoy the result.
+ You can juste run the script sr_setp4.sh and go to your browser and enjoy the result.

  If the script dosen't work, verify IP adresse, change them if you need and run again.